This video will go over searching in ProQuest’s ABI/INFORM Global database.

 This site, created by the Canadian Health Services Research Foundation is designed to assist organizations to create, share and use research in a way that is meaningful and appropriate.

-Part 1 of this series of tutorials discusses when and how you might use Wikipedia as a tool help you begin to carry out scholarly research using Library resources.
-Part 2 and 3 cover ways to evaluate Wikipedia articles for accuracy and reliability.
+Series of tutorials discusses when and how to use Wikipedia as a tool to help you carry out scholarly research using Library resources, and ways to evaluate Wikipedia articles for accuracy and reliability.

 This tutorial demonstrates how to add new or updated citation styles to your RefWorks account.